 The Student Trustee is entitled to an advisory vote which shall be cast before the rest of the Board of Trustees and be recorded as such in the official minutes.
-The vote shall not be included in determining the vote required to carry any measure before the Board.
+The vote shall not be included in determining the vote required to carry any measure before the through May.

+Board.

-3. The student trustee may receive compensation up to the amount prescribed by Education Code Section 72425 and Board Policy.
-The term of compensation for the student trustee shall run from June through May.
+The student trustee may receive compensation up to the amount prescribed by Education Code Section 72425 and Board Policy.
+The term of compensation for the student trustee shall run from June the privileges of the student trustee is required each year by May $15^{\rm th}$ for the succeeding year.